grafana/k6-docs/docs/sources/k6-studio/components/test-generator.md

 ### Parameterization rule

-The parameterization rule allows you to parameterize your requests to use a text value, or the value from a variable.
+The parameterization rule lets you parameterize your requests to use a text value, or the value from a variable.
 For example, you can replace a `userId` value in all requests with a test user ID defined as a text value in the rule tab, or use a variable name from the **Test variables** tab.

 The configuration fields are: